Which Schools Offer Courses in Native American Studies?

 The Perspectives on Native American Studies course introduces students to the ways in which Native Americans approach issues such as tribal expression, identity and sovereignty.
 Several facets of this culture are examined, including visual arts, philosophy and anthropology.
 Some of the other courses offered through the Native American Studies department include the following:

 - Gender issues of Native American life

 - Native American law

 University of New Mexico

 The University of New Mexico's Department of Native American Studies was formed in 1998 and aims not only to educate students, but also to collaborate with Native American communities.
 The department offer a bachelor's degree and a minor in Native American studies.
-The degree program offers concentrations in Native American nations, expressive arts, knowledge systems and learning communities.
 The program also includes research, community service learning and internship opportunities.

 The course Traditions in Native American Philosophy offers an introduction to both the historic and modern philosophical thought of Native peoples.
 The development of Native social systems is studied, as are the many Native philosophical contributions to the world.
 The University of New Mexico also offers the following courses:

 - Sociopolitical concepts in Native America